carlosbelchior/galaxy-federation/README.md

 <br/>
 </br/>

+<p>To perform the tests populate the database, you can use all the seeds available in the project or enter the data manually.
+After that use the command <code>php artisan test</code</p>

 <p><strong>REMEMBER THAT YOUR ACTION ARE MONITORED BY THE INTERGALACTIC AGENCY, BE CAREFUL.</strong></p>

 <p><strong>MAY THE FORCE BE WITH YOU!</strong></p>